caravelo/beercruit/Slots/README.md

-# When are you meeting?
+# When is it happening?
-Depending on the day we will meet between 18:00 :clock6: and 19:00 :clock7:; we prefer to organize the meetups on Thursday and Friday, but this is something we will manage on a case-per-case basis.
+Depending on the day, we will meet between 18:00 :clock6: and 19:00 :clock7:; we prefer to organize the meetups on Thursday and Friday, although we can manage on a case-per-case basis.

 Every slot has their own folder and is coded as follows `YYYY-MM-DD [STATUS]`